Author – Neeraja Sundar

 However, rubberwood is susceptible to pests and fungus.
 Pesticides can be infused by the process of kiln drying to prevent such attacks.
 Kiln drying is done by controlling temperature, air circulation, and humidity.
 Rubberwood does not shrink easily and is a reliable material.
 Its dense grain can be controlled in the kiln drying process.
 However, due to its delicate nature, rubberwood is not suitable for outdoor furniture as overexposure to sun and rain can ruin the chemical protective layer.

 Lantana is a countryside weed plant that produces beautiful flowers.
-However, this non-edible ornamental plant brought into india has become an invasive species, spreading across the forests and suffocating local plants.
+However, this non-edible ornamental plant brought into India has become an invasive species, spreading across the forests and suffocating local plants.
 Now an NGO Ashoka Trust for Research in Ecology and the Environment (ATREE) has innovated on utilizing Lantana stems for furniture and handicrafts.
 ATREE is providing Lantana Craft Centre in Malai Mahadeshwara Hills in Karnataka to train Soliga artisans for creating these items.

 Lantana wood is an inexpensive alternative to cane and bamboo, since it is a close match in quality.
 Its hard stem is not vulnerable to termites and could have the same glimmer and smooth surface if treated with varnishes.
 Lantana lends itself easily to bending, twining, splicing, interlacing and nailing.
-It could be used to produce tea-picker’s basket, sofas, chairs, teapoys, book and shoe cases, and all that can be produced out of Rattan cane.
+I could be used to produce tea-picker’s basket, sofas, chairs, teapoys, book and shoe cases, and all that can be produced out of Rattan cane.

 Providing a monolithic landscape, furniture is set in stone.
 For outside furniture, stone slabs are a beautiful choice.
 Set against gardens, stones blend well with the natural setting.
 With grass growing between the gaps and vines intertwining against the surface, the naturalness of this furniture are a sight to behold.